Easy Whole30 Meal plan.

-The first thing you should know is that my meal plans for the Whole30 are extremely basic.
-When I say extremely basic I mean that Monday’s dinner was prepared by cooking ground turkey with spaghetti sauce, microwaving sweet potatoes, and steaming whatever veggies we had in the refrigerator.
+The first thing you should be aware is that my meal plans for the Whole30 are extremely basic.
+When I say extremely basic, I mean that Monday’s dinner was cooked ground turkey with spaghetti sauce, microwaving sweet potatoes, and steaming whatever veggies we had in the refrigerator.
 I also plan leftovers for almost every lunch as a way to accommodate our schedule.

 I wish that I had the time and energy to cook fancy recipes every evening.
-I wish there was room in our budget for items like salmon and steak every other night.
-Some how I never find the time to make complicated recipes and our budget is so dismal at the moment it has to be cheap – such is life !
+I wish there were room in our budget for items like salmon and steak every other night.
+Some how I never find the time to make complicated recipes and our budget is so dismal at the moment it has to be cheap – such is life!

 Behold, The Busy Person’s Whole30 Meal Plan.

 - To reduce costs– eat less meat more veggies.
-Make sure you are hitting your protein goal, but really your needed meat intake isn’t the oz you think it is.
+Make sure you are hitting your protein goal, but your needed meat intake isn’t the Oz you think it is.

 - Eggs– Learn to love them.
 SO cheap and you can make them for any meal in many forms.
 My new favorite is over easy eggs with Primal Mayo on top, with a side of sautéed veggies – sounds weird but is HEAVENLY.

 - Plan, prep, and package- If you don’t put in a little effort it is SO easy to get derailed.
 On whole30.com there are so many partners with prepackaged Whole30 meals or emergency meal replacements – I used a couple of systems my first whole30 when I was working- it was EXPENSIVE but worth it for me back then.

 - Support– The easiest way to complete your first whole30 successfully is finding your support system!
 If you don’t have anyone willing to join you, let me know I have a Whole30 Facebook group to help provide what your inner circle may not be ready to.